ava-labs/avalanche-docs/docs/tooling/cli-guides/setup-a-devnet.md

 #### Obtaining Warp Devnet Parameters

-Certain parameters are usually needed for warp interaction, we will show how to use CLI to obtain them.
+Certain parameters are usually needed for Warp interaction, we will show how to use CLI to obtain them.

 ##### Blockchain Endpoints